2022206066/VBIS/README.md

 - [Chart.js](https://www.chartjs.org/) - JavaScript charting library for data visualization
 - [Bootstrap](https://getbootstrap.com/) - Frontend framework for responsive UI components
 - [jQuery](https://jquery.com/) - JavaScript library for DOM manipulation

+## License

+This project is licensed under the GNU GPL v3 License - see the LICENSE file for details.
+Portions of the project sourced externally are licensed under the MIT License - see the LICENSE.OLD file for details.